History of the American Broadcasting Company: Success in television (1971–1980)

 Meanwhile, ABC News, which formed as a separate division, sought to become a global leader in television news.
 In 1977, Roone Arledge was named president of ABC News in addition to ABC Sports.
 That same year, ABC launched a major expansion of its office facilities in New York City.
 The company first constructed a 10-story building on the corner of Columbus Avenue and West 66th Street, nicknamed "7 Lincoln Square" (although it is actually located at 149 Columbus Avenue).
 Meanwhile, a 15-story building was constructed at 30 West 67th Street.
 Both buildings were completed in June 1979.
 WABC-TV moved its operations from offices at 77 West 66th Street to 149 Columbus Avenue, freeing up space for the ABC network to house some of its operations.

 In June 1978, Arledge created the newsmagazine 20/20 which debuted as a summer series.
 After its first episode received harshly negative reviews, the program was revamped to feature a mix of in-depth stories and interviews, with anchor Hugh Downs later joined by Barbara Walters.
 A month later, ABC revamped its evening newscasts rebranding them from ABC Evening News (since their launch in 1970) to World News Tonight.
-In February 1979, ABC sold its recording division to MCA Inc. for $20 million; the label was discontinued by March 5 of that year, and all of its 300 employees were laid off (the rights to the works of ABC Records and all of MCA's other labels have since been acquired by Universal Music Group).
+In February 1979, ABC sold its recording division to MCA Records for $20 million; the label was discontinued by March 5 of that year, and all of its 300 employees were laid off (the rights to the works of ABC Records and all of MCA's other labels have since been acquired by Universal Music Group).

 ABC entered the publishing business in the 1970s and formed ABC Publishing in 1977.
 Acquisitions included: magazines Modern Photography and High Fidelity in 1974, Word Inc. in 1976, properties of CHC Corporation (Los Angeles and the National Insurance Law Service) in 1977, and Chilton in 1979.